panditdhamdhere/Compose/CONTRIBUTING.md

 We'll answer you and assign you to issues so you can start.

+**Browse our [issues](https://github.com/Perfect-Abstractions/Compose/issues) and [discussions](https://github.com/Perfect-Abstractions/Compose/discussions) to get familiar with the project and find ways to contribute.**

 Look at the [ERC20 and ERC721 implementations](./src/) to see examples of how things are written in this library.

 ## Development Setup